 Find out more about getting help for domestic abuse.

 Family and friends

-Pregnancy is a special time for you and your partner, and there may be a lot of other people around you who are interested in your baby, such as your parents, sisters, brothers and friends.
+Pregnancy is a special time for you and your partner, and there may be lots of other people who are interested in your baby, such as your parents, sisters, brothers and friends.

 Find out more about your relationships after the birth.

 Having a baby if you're on your own

 If you're pregnant and on your own, it's important to have people you can share your feelings with who can offer you support.

 Sorting out problems, whether personal or medical, is often difficult when you're by yourself.
 It's better to find someone to talk to rather than let things get you down.